 Unconventional Gas Group

-In line with the Australian Government’s effort to make sure that the future energy needs are met, Petroleum Engineering Department of Curtin University established a new scientific research group to investigate about the potential unconventional resources in Western Australia.
+In line with the Australian Government’s effort to make sure that the future energy needs are met, Petroleum Engineering established a new scientific research group to investigate about the potential unconventional resources in Western Australia.
 Currently the major concentration of UGRG group members is on the evaluation of potential gas shale layers located in Perth Basin and Canning Basin.

 The UGRG is led by Professor Reza Rezaee, the lead scientist for the WA: ERA (EIS) Tight Gas and Shale Gas research project.
-Petroleum Department of Curtin University operates a Shale Gas Consortium brings different partners from industry and WA state government to support research activities related to potential gas shale layers in WA.
+Our team operates a Shale Gas Consortium brings different partners from industry and WA state government to support research activities related to potential gas shale layers in WA.
 The main goal of this consortium is to study gas shale layers and locate intervals with the higher potential for gas production (sweet spot mapping).

 Global natural gas consumption is projected to grow 52%, an increase of nearly 2% annually from about 108 tcf in 2008 to about 163 tcf in 2030.